Connie Arismendi

 Connie Arismendi (born 1955) is a Chicana visual artist who works primarily in sculpture and mixed media installations.

 Early life and education

 Arismendi is the daughter of a Mexican mother and a Filipino father.
 They moved frequently before settling down in Corpus Christi, Texas.
 She lives and works in Austin, Texas.
 She earned her BFA from the University of Texas and her MFA from School of the Art Institute of Chicago.

 Art career

-Her inspiration stems from her attraction to or interest in an object rather than an abstract concept.
+Arismendi's inspiration stems from her attraction to or interest in an object rather than an abstract concept.
 The goal of her artwork is to provoke an emotional response or recollection from the viewer.

 In 1999, her exhibition Ascent of Memory was the final show for the Galería Sin Fronteras in Austin, Texas.

 Her artworks La Noche en Sevilla, Bishounen (Beautiful Boy), and Sevilla are in the permanent collection of the United States Embassy in Belmopan, Belize.